 The CERP analyses yielded hydropattern design targets for the long-term solutions and potential restoration approaches.
 It is anticipated that the CERP will: (1) determine the total water storage capacity required to achieve the hydropattern restoration goals for the Everglades, and (2) define requirements for temporal and spatial distribution of flows to the Everglades.
 Data and findings on hydrological needs of the ecosystem used to develop CERP targets are provided in Chapter 6.
 Interim and final results from the CERP will be integrated into long-term implementation activities subject to funding and timing constraints.
 More information on the water quality and hydrological aspects of the CERP is provided in Chapter 7 of this Report.
+This chapter has been expanded for the 2003 Report to provide more complete coverage of CERP project implementation.

-Many other restoration and water management projects are being conducted through federal-state partnerships not included directly in CERP.
-Many examples, such as the Kissimmee River Restoration Project, multiple land acquisitions for water management projects, and ENP/Modified Water Deliveries, are described on the District's Website for Major Projects at: www.sfwmd.gov.
+Many other restoration and water management projects are being conducted through federalstate partnerships not included directly in CERP.
+Many examples, such as the Kissimmee River Restoration Project, multiple land acquisitions for water management projects, and ENP/Modified Water Deliveries, are described on the District's Website for Major Projects at www.sfwmd.gov.